-All three alternatives include growth in housing units and employment, which could temporarily increase traffic volumes related to construction activity.
+All alternatives include growth in housing units and employment, which could temporarily increase traffic volumes related to construction activity.
 These impacts would be temporary and transitory throughout the city over the course of the 20-year planning period.

 All alternatives assume implementation of planned transit expansions in the city and region.
 Increased population and employment density assumed under each alternative would support higher levels of transit service.
 Current transit service in Puyallup is routinely underutilized, but additional demand may require higher funding levels for agencies such as Pierce Transit to be able to deploy additional service.
+Pierce Transit is currently offering the maximum amount of fixed-route and Runner microtransit service possible, given funding, staffing, and operations facilities constraints.